 SJ is the author of the novels: The Disinformation War (GoldSF), Lethbridge-Stewart: A Most Haunted Man and Lethbridge-Stewart: Daughters of Earth (Candy Jar), the Black Archive monograph on Doctor Who's Face the Raven (Obverse Books), and of numerous essays on Doctor Who, SFF, gaming, and being queer.
 SJ's short fiction has won awards (Scarlet Stiletto in 2002), appeared in Big Finish’s Doctor Who Short Trips range and the Lethbridge-Stewart Havoc Files and UNIT anthologies, as well as various standalone collections.

 SJ often appears at SFF conventions (including WorldCon and the British Eastercon) as a panellist and moderator.
 Before leaving Australia, SJ was part of the team responsible for many of the successful Whovention Doctor Who fan conventions.
-SJ speaks on policing/law enforcement in SF, military SF, Doctor Who, fan studies, own voices (SJ is queer and autistic), writing, and politics.
+SJ speaks on policing/law enforcement in SF, military SF, Doctor Who, fan studies, own voices (SJ is queer and autistic), disinformation, writing, and politics.

 In 2016, SJ was awarded a British Empire Medal for services to law enforcement and LGBTQIA diversity.
 For 20 years, SJ worked as an intelligence analyst in several law enforcement and criminal justice agencies around the world.
 SJ is trained and experienced in critical thinking, project management, and government policy development.
 SJ is a passionate advocate for human rights, particularly of LGBTQIA and neurodivergent people.
 SJ is a committee member of the Autism Rights Group Highland (ARGH).